-Mathematical models of tumor in general can be divided into three categories: discrete, continuum and hybrid.
-Here, we focus on continuum models that treat cells as averaged populations and are based on the continuum mechanics approach to porous media combine with mixture theory \cite{shelton2011mechanistic}.
-The early mathematical models on the avascular tumor growth \cite{araujo2004history} assumed that tumors are made of single type of cells having a constant density.
-However, various experimental, and theoretical evidences have shown that the such description is not sufficient to study the tumor dynamics \cite{araujo2004history,preziosi2009multiphase}.
-Hence, multiphase models came into play.
-In this case, one can consider density variations within mixture components to evaluate the evolution of partial stresses.
-The Biot's theory of poroelasticity and the theory of mixture are commonly adapted models to explore \textit{poro-elasto-hydrodynamics} \cite{dey2016hydrodynamics}.
-Alike continuum level approaches involve the development of a set of equations to represent the mechanical behaviour of a soft tissue such as tumor (which is assumed as a deformable porous material) at the macro scale, using a porous media approach.
-The first multiphase model is proposed by Please et al. \cite{please1998new}.
+The first multiphase model for tumors is proposed by Please et al. \cite{please1998new}.
 The authors proposed a diffusion equation for cell concentration and generalized Darcy equation for cells and water motion inside the tumor.
 Further, such multiphase models have been studied analytically and numerically by several authors, one can refer \cite{ambrosi2002closure,byrne2003modelling,preziosi2009multiphase}.
 Sumets et al. \cite{sumets2015boundary} described a new boundary-integral representation for biphasic mixture theory, where they solved elastohydrodynamic–mobility problems using boundary element methods.
-Dey and Raja Sekhar \cite{dey2016hydrodynamics} used a biphasic mixture model to poro-elasto-hydrodynamics and nutrients transport inside an in-vitro solid tumor.
-The authors assumed the presence of an unknown fluid source/sink in the model and biphasic mixture equations have been solved explicitly in case of one dimensional spherical geometry.
+Dey and Raja Sekhar \cite{dey2016hydrodynamics} used a biphasic mixture model to poro-elasto-hydrodynamics and nutrient transport inside an in-vitro solid tumor.
+The authors assumed the presence of an unknown fluid source/sink in the model and biphasic mixture equations have been solved explicitly in the case of one-dimensional spherical geometry.
 Slvia and Wheeler \cite{barbeiro2010priori} presented a coupled geomechanics and unsteady reservoir flow model using the theory of poroelasticity.
-They established the existence and uniqueness of a weak solution and computed \textit{a priori} error estimates for the numerical solution with stress-dependent permeability. {In \mbox{\cite{jager2011homogenization}}, a nonlinear model for a poroelastic medium (described by quasi- static Biot-equations) coupled to transport equations of substances was considered.
+They established the existence and uniqueness of a weak solution and computed \textit{a priori} error estimates for the numerical solution with stress-dependent permeability. {In \mbox{\cite{jager2011homogenization}}, a nonlinear model for a poroelastic medium (described by quasi-static Biot-equations) coupled to transport equations of substances was considered.
 They have modeled time and space-dependent processes in deformable cellular tissues by the method of homogenization, starting from a reactive flow system coupling mechanics at the pore scale.
-The model was analyzed and global in time existence and uniqueness of solution was shown.} Cao et al. \cite{cao2014steady} have considered a nonlinear steady flow model in a deformable biological domain based on the theory of poroelasticity (nonlinearity is due to the assumption of dilation dependent interstitial permeability of the solid matrix).
+The model was analyzed and the global-in-time existence and uniqueness of the solution were shown.} Cao et al. \cite{cao2014steady} have considered a nonlinear steady flow model in a deformable biological domain based on the theory of poroelasticity (nonlinearity is due to the assumption of dilation-dependent interstitial permeability of the solid matrix).
 They established the existence and uniqueness of a weak solution.
 Looking through mentioned literature, we observe that there is a gap in dealing with the existence and uniqueness of corresponding biphasic mixture equations that describe the coupled phenomena of fluid flow and solid deformation within biomaterials such as tumors.
-Attempting to fill such gap, Alam et al. \cite{alam2018mathematical,alam2019mathematical} developed a well-posedness theory and certain regularity results in $2d$ and $3d$ for poro-elasto-hydrodynamics model inside an in-vitro solid tumor.
-Further, in the case of an in-vivo solid tumor, Alam et al. \cite{alam2021existence} developed existence and uniqueness results in a weak sense for poro-elasto-hydrodynamics while assuming the hydraulic resistivity heterogeneous and deformation dependent
+Attempting to fill such a gap, Alam et al. \cite{alam2018mathematical,alam2019mathematical} developed a well-posedness theory and certain regularity results in $2d$ and $3d$ for poro-elasto-hydrodynamics model inside an in-vitro solid tumor.
+Further, in the case of an in-vivo solid tumor, Alam et al. \cite{alam2021existence} developed existence and uniqueness results in a weak sense for poro-elasto-hydrodynamics while assuming the hydraulic resistivity heterogeneous and deformation dependent.